symfony/symfony-docs/cookbook/assetic/yuicompressor.rst

 ----------------------------------

 Minified Javascript is very difficult to read, let alone debug.
-Because of this, Assetic let's you disable a certain filter when your application is in debug mode.
+Because of this, Assetic lets you disable a certain filter when your application is in debug mode.
 You can do this be prefixing the filter name in your template with a question mark: ``?``.
 This tells Assetic to only apply this filter when debug mode is off.